jaym-01/RISCVCPU/statements/Jay.md

 else ImmExt = {{20{msb}}, Imm[31:20]};
 ```

-I also found that we had not implemented the `SUB` instruction and that the control unit and ALU were incompatible, this was most likely due to a miscommunication ([solved in commit](https://github.com/johnyeocx/iac-project-team02/commit/5a33fd0a884a8cbd39b7b08b4a028a85465eb309)).
+I also found that we had not implemented the `SUB` instruction and that the control unit and ALU were incompatible, this was most likely due to a miscommunication ([solved in commit 5a33fd0](https://github.com/johnyeocx/iac-project-team02/commit/5a33fd0a884a8cbd39b7b08b4a028a85465eb309)).
 I solved this by correctly implementing the ALUSrc based on the table below, which is what we agreed on as a team, the code which implements this in the control unit is shown under the table.
 For all other instructions, that are not `LUI`, `ADD` or `SUB`, ALUControl will be 000, this ensures there is no random and unpredictable behaviour, making it easier to debug.

 | ALUSrc | Instruction |
 | --- | --- |